 Also, and this goes back to the idea of there being new devices/new browsers in use right now that you may not have optimized for: content that sits in a relatively prominent position on desktop may be far below down the page on mobile, and scroll maps can show you the percentage of people who see it (or don’t) so you can adjust things accordingly.

-Step 4: understand what customers are thinking with Polls 💬
+Step 4: understand what customers are thinking with Surveys 💬

 Heatmaps and recordings will help you develop a clearer understanding of what’s happening on your website than just Google Analytics alone—but what you really need to do right now is some qualitative data about what people are thinking.